-She called them ‘phases’, and often presented in the form of phrases.
+She called them ‘phases’, to be picked and chosen at my leisure.
 They weren’t tangible gifts, she doesnt do tangible.
 However, her gifts appeared in the most unlikely of places, and ignited every emotion within me.
-The intense anger looking at my reflection in the bathroom mirror and having an almost overwhelming urge (I’ll remove the word ‘almost’ when editing!) to smash the mirror, with my reality into a billion pieces!
-Another strange urge was to morph a word or sentiment into a physical object, like a handful of celery, and ‘return’ it down the throat of the person who had uttered the words that forced my mind, heart and soul into utter conflict. ‘ Time is a great healer’, ‘She’s in a better place now’, ‘Remember the good times’, ‘Everything happens for a reason’, ‘She’d have loved this’, ‘if you need anything, A.N.Y T.H.I.N.G A.T A.L.L’ – I hate celery.
+The intense anger looking at my reflection in the bathroom mirror and having an almost overwhelming urge (I’ll remove the word ‘almost’ when editing!) to smash the mirror, and my reality into a billion pieces!
+Another strange urge was to morph a word or sentiment into a physical object, like a rhubarb pie, and ‘return’ it down the throat of the person who had uttered the words that forced my mind, heart and soul into utter conflict. ‘ Time is a great healer’, ‘She’s in a better place now’, ‘Remember the good times’, ‘Everything happens for a reason’, ‘She’d have loved this’, ‘if you need anything, A.N.Y T.H.I.N.G A.T A.L.L’ – I hate rhubarb pie.

 Actually, in fairness, Grief was the only one who said it like it was (for someone who didnt speak!).
 She was clear.
 ‘This is final, she’s not coming back, get to acceptance, I’ve somewhere to be.’
 Grief never cared about me, she didn’t pretend to and I respected her for that on some level!

 She didnt come to make things better.

 She didn’t come to make things worse, she just showed up.

 She wasn’t invited, she wasnt intrigued or interested, she had no desire to meet with Loss, to understand him, or how precious he was to me.
 Loss was an exaggerated version of myself.
 He hit the floor quicker than I did!
 And remained there!
 Loss wept incessantly.
 On his stomach, on the floor, pale and helpless.
 Grief used to look at Loss like she wanted to put him out of his misery, and many times, I respected her for holding back!
 Grief, if truth be told, always had somewhere to go.